-5.1 EER Provisions
+5.1 Exceptional Events Rule Provisions

-According to the CAA and the EER, an exceptional event must be "not reasonably controllable or preventable."
-The preamble to the 2016 EER revisions clarifies that the EPA interprets this requirement to contain two factors: the event must be both not reasonably controllable and not reasonably preventable at the time the event occurred.
+According to the CAA and the Exceptional Events Rule, an exceptional event must be "not reasonably controllable or preventable."
+The preamble to the Exceptional Events Rule clarifies that the EPA interprets this requirement to contain two factors: the event must be both not reasonably controllable and not reasonably preventable at the time the event occurred.
 This requirement applies to both natural events and events caused by human activities, however it is presumptively assumed that wildfires on wildland will satisfy both factors of the "not reasonably controllable or preventable" element unless evidence in the record clearly demonstrates otherwise.
-If a prescribed fire has been declared to be a wildfire, some of the basic smoke management practices that were planned for use for the prescribed fire may continue to be reasonable to apply during the wildfire period.
+If a prescribed fire has developed into a wildfire, some of the basic smoke management practices that were planned for use for the prescribed fire may continue to be reasonable to apply during the wildfire period.
+In showing that a prescribed fire has developed into a wildfire, air agencies should include the following documentation in their demonstrations: (1) news reports or notifications to the public characterizing the nature of the fire and (2) the demonstration submitters' explanation of the origin and evolution of the fire.